andrewchernow/libpcl/doxygen/organization.md

 ## Include Directory
 This contains the "pcl" directory.
 Every header file is within the pcl directory.
-This allows installation of pcl header files within a system without running into name conflicts.
-For eaxmple, installing into \c /usr/include would place all headers into \c /usr/include/pcl.
+This allows installation of pcl header files without running into name conflicts.
+For example, installing into \c /usr/include would place all headers into \c /usr/include/pcl.
 When including PCL headers, use `#include <pcl/header.h>`.
 Any header file that begins with an underscroe \c _, should not be included directly.